Julia Sauter: Personal life

 Sauter was born on June 18, 1997 in Weingarten, Württemberg, Germany.

-In 2019, while visiting the United States, she met and began dating American ice hockey player, Robbie Czarnik.
+In 2019, while visiting the United States, she met and began dating American ice hockey player Robbie Czarnik.
 Afterwards, Czarnik moved to Landshut, Germany to be with Sauter.
 They married in September 2021.

-In addition to figure skating, Sauter also worked as a kids-aid in a school, a part-time waitress, and as a figure skating coach at her training rink in Ravensburg to pay for her figure skating due to a lack of funding from the Romanian Figure Skating Federation.
-In 2023, her club was able to provide her with funding, allowing her to quit her part-time jobs, although she continues to coach and choreograph at her rink.
+In addition to figure skating, Sauter also worked as a children's aide in a school, a part-time waitress, and as a figure skating coach at her training rink in Ravensburg to pay for her figure skating due to a lack of funding from the German Figure Skating Federation.
+In 2023, her Romanian club was able to provide her with funding, allowing her to quit her part-time jobs, although she continues to coach and choreograph at her rink.

 Sauter has expressed interest in becoming a full-time figure skating coach and choreographer after she retires from competitive figure skating.

 Her figure skating role models are Kiira Korpi, Yuna Kim, Kaetlyn Osmond, Carolina Kostner, as well as her coach and choreographer, Roxana Hartmann.

 Sauter became a Romanian citizen on October 9, 2025.